aleckendall/BeeChat/README.md

 This a proof of concept created during my senior year of university.
 The purpose of the application is to allow honeybee farmers to manage information about their apiaries via text messaging.
-The motivation behind using text messaging is that it allows honeybee farmers to update their apiary information in real-time, onsite (at their apiaries) with only cellular connectivity.
+The motivation behind using text messaging is that it allows honeybee farmers to update their apiary information in real-time, onsite (at their apiaries) when the only over-the-air connectivity is narrowband cellular connectivity.

 The code is not unit-tested, as the primary goal was creating a functional, working prototype.